 TIER 2 – This account can be opened only after TIER 1 account.
 Anytime withdrawal is permitted through this account.
 You may also transfer the funds from TIER 2 a/c to TIER 1 but not the other way round.

-Investment style and Asset allocation in New pension scheme
+NPS details – Investment style and Asset Allocation in New pension scheme

 Pension Portfolio Fund Managers

 Right now there are 6 fund managers appointed under “All Citizens account” category.
-Subscriber can chose any of these for his investments.
+The subscriber can choose any of these for his investments.
 He’s also free to switch the funds from one fund manager to other without any extra charge.

 - ICICI Prudential Pension Fund Management Company Limited